kwasniew/hyperbook/README.md

-# Complete Intro to Hyperapp
+# Complete Intro to Hyperapp and its ecosystem.

 This tutorial gives you full coverage of Hyperapp - a tiny framework for building web interfaces.